You Can Do Better Than The Red Pill. Here’s Why

 Not all Red Pill men are abusive.

-- Unhealthy dichotomy of “be alpha & dominate, or be a loser”
+2. Dominance and control (“be alpha & dominate, or be a loser”)

 Social psychologist Philip Zimbardo, notable researcher on violence and abuse, lists four social causes responsible for evil:

-Dehumanization (Kelman, 1976) is encouraged in the Red Pill.
+Dehumanization (Kelman, 1976) is encouraged in some Red Pill communities.

 This is what Esther Vilar, author of one of the most popular Red Pill books, writes: